-You may think it’s a good idea to have your janitorial staff tackle cleanroom cleaning.
+You may think having your janitorial staff tackle cleanroom cleaning is a good idea.
 After all, cleaning is what janitorial staff does, right?
 However, cleanroom cleaning is very different from typical janitorial duties.
-Similarly, a standard housekeeping or clean-ing service will not have the skills or knowledge necessary to keep your cleanroom com-pliant with industry regulations.
-Again, you need professionals who are trained and certified in comprehensive decontamination and aware of all regulations, or the job won’t be done properly.
+Similarly, a standard housekeeping or cleaning service will not have the skills or knowledge necessary to keep your cleanroom compliant with industry regulations.
+Again, you need professionals trained and certified in comprehensive decontamination and aware of all regulations, or the job won’t be done properly.

 - Failed Audits and Quality Checks

 A major tenant of a proper cleanroom cleaning procedure is quality management, which includes definitions and measurements of quality.
 Once the quality is defined, inspectors measure the state of the cleanroom against that definition and help manage the cleaning services to continue hitting the mark for quality standards.
 Without these quality checks and management, you won’t know where you stand until an audit is conducted.
 If you fail that audit, you’re in trouble.
 You need to stay on the ball by knowing whether you’re meeting regulations at any given point in time with proper quality management from certified professionals.

 - Critical Failures